zamrokk/marketpulse/docs/src/backend.md

 # Create a smart contract

-Etherlink runs contracts in the Solidity language.
+Etherlink runs contracts like the Solidity language.
 For more information about Solidity, see https://docs.soliditylang.org.

 Follow these steps to set up a Solidity smart contract: